raffitch/flowmeter/README.md

 ## Usage

-1. Upload `Flowmeter/Flowmeter.ino` to an Arduino or ESP8266 board.
+1. Upload `Flowmeter/Flowmeter.ino` to an ESP8266 board.
 It prints a CSV frame every 200 ms. Pulses are debounced in hardware using a microsecond guard so spurious edges are ignored.
 2. Run `python3 flowmeter.py` and select the correct serial port.
 3. Open `index.html` in a browser.
 4. Enter the regulator version and supply pressure (in MPa) then press